 At the end of the detoxification phase, therapies that focus on the emotional and psychological factors that stand behind an alcoholism issue are provided.

 Typically, the therapies provided vary based upon a person’s needs and their personal preferences, along with the recommendations of doctors and therapists.
-The treatment isn’t static, either, as clients can try new therapies, drop old ones or continue those that are working.
+The treatment is never static, as clients can try new therapies, drop old ones or continue those that are working.

 Programs at The Canyon

+Alcoholism is a disease that requires treatment.
+Admitting that you have a problem and need help is the first and most important step in the recovery process.
+Choosing the right treatment for your unique situation can open a door to a life free from the control of alcohol.
+We at The Canyon are here for you.
 The Canyon is a drug and alcohol rehab center in Southern California that offers a number of different programs for your convenience.
-If you have any questions about what you can expect from our alcohol rehab program, just call.
+If you have any questions about what you can expect from our alcohol rehab program, call us now.
 We can answer your questions and help you prepare for the addiction treatment you need to begin a new life without alcohol addiction.

 [i] The Mayo Clinic.
 “Alcohol Use Disorder,” July 25, 2015.
 Accessed January 16, 2017. http://www.mayoclinic.org/diseases-conditions/alcohol-use-disorder/basics/definition/con-20020866

 [ii] The National Institute on Drug Addiction.
 “Treatment for Alcohol Problems: Finding and Getting Help,” Published 2014.
 Accessed January 16, 2017. https://pubs.niaaa.nih.gov/publications/treatment/treatment.htm

 [iii] WebMD.
 “Understanding Alcohol Abuse Treatment,” March 1, 2015.
 Accessed January 16, 2017. http://www.webmd.com/mental-health/addiction/understanding-alcohol-abuse-treatment